-Collaboration revenue was less than \$0.1 million and \$38.3 million for the three months ended March 31, 2022 and 2021, respectively.
-The decrease of \$38.3 million was due to the revenue recognized related to the license of intellectual property and delivery of the know-how performance obligation, which was delivered in the first quarter of 2021, under the License Agreement entered into with Allogene Overland in December 2020.
+Collaboration revenue was less than \$0.1 million for the three months ended September 30, 2022 and 2021.
+Revenue recognized in the three months ended September 30, 2022 and 2021 was due to the delivery of the know-how performance obligations related to the License Agreement entered into with Allogene Overland on December 14, 2020.